-Our anthology for an uncertain, unsettling, painful, frightening, uplifting time
+Our document of an uncertain, unsettling, painful, frightening, uplifting time

 Poetry in the time of coronavirus.
 Many copies of Write Out Loud’s Beyond the Storm poetry competition anthology have now been mailed out - and thanks for your enthusaistic reponses to receiving them!
 We have already publicised the six poems that our judge Andrew McMillan picked out, which became the focus of our People’s Vote.
 Grateful thanks to our video performers - BBC Casualty actors Olivia D’Lima, Kirsty Mitchell and Gabriella Leon, and emerging actors from ALRA North drama college in Wigan, Jacob Butler, Rhiannon Clements and Noah Olaoye.
 Now we’d like to draw your attention to our competition longlist, to the sheer breadth of the poetry featured in this anthology of 100 poems.

 The Covid crisis was poetry’s moment.
 Suddenly it was everywhere, on TV, radio, social media, as people struggled to find a way of putting their feelings into words.
 Many of the poems in this anthology seem to be cries from the heart, that burst out without waiting to be questioned or mediated.